-4.22.2 Parking for Aircraft Requiring a Temporary Critical Part of the Security Restricted Area
+4.22.4 Parking for Aircraft Requiring a Security Restricted Area

-4.22.2.1 Aircraft requiring a temporary CP to be implemented will be prioritised parking in the North Western corner of the concrete part of the main apron in order to manage the screening requirements and transportation through a sterile area to the main apron.
+4.22.4.1 Aircraft requiring a temporary CP to be implemented will be prioritised parking in the North Western corner of the concrete part of the main apron in order to manage the screening requirements and transportation through a sterile area to the main apron.
 The handling agent or security staff should ensure ATC are aware of the parking requirements of any aircraft requiring to have a temporary CP implemented in orer to avoid parking other aircraft in the area unnecessarily.